mbaytas/MAVA337Labs/Lab3_Java_LoopsArrays/README.md

 - Next, write another line of code that declares a variable called `stringToAppend`, adds the characters "`\n`" to the end of the `nameToAppend` string, and assign the result to this variable.
 - Finally, append the `stringToAppend` to the message string.

+> You may have noticed that while we took three lines of code to realize the instructions above, they could have been written shorter - e.g. `messageString += students[i] + "\n";`.
+However, in most cases, using more lines of code to explicitly write out instructions helps you think.
+Once you figure out how to do what you want to do, you can always come back and shorten it.
+Coming back and editing your code to improve readability, performance, etc. is called **refactoring**.

 > Unless you are a somewhat experienced Java programmer with good habits, you will probably get an error if you compile your class at this point.
 Read any error messages carefully, contemplate for a bit, and google them.

 The characters "`\n`" will be interpreted by the computer as a "new line" command.